AI Ready Analyzer Logo

 • - Overly sensitive image filters

-The biggest mistake I see teams make is trying to pick "One Tool to Rule Them All."
-They force their developers to use Gemini form "it comes with the Workspace subscription," or they force their marketing team to use Claude because "it writes better code."
+The biggest mistake I see teams make is forcing everyone onto one tool.
+They mandate Gemini because it comes with the Workspace subscription, or they mandate Claude because someone decided it writes better code.

-Team Advice: Don't buy the same license for everyone.
-Give your Senior Engineers seats in Both.
-The cost of $40/month is negligible compared to the productivity gain of having a second "brain" to verify the first one's work.
+Don't buy the same license for everyone.
+Give your senior engineers seats in both.
+The cost of $40/month is negligible compared to having a second model verify the first one's work.

 Test your data quality